AstraZeneca pauses two lung cancer drug combination trials

 AZD9291 and durvalumab are two of AstraZeneca’s most promising experimental cancer treatments, although their use together in lung disease is only one of many possible applications.

-Durvalumab belongs to the keenly anticipated class of immuno-oncology drugs known as anti-PD-L1 therapies, which work by stopping a tumor’s ability to evade the body’s defenses.
+Durvalumab belongs to the keenly anticipated class of immuno-oncology drugs known as anti-PD-L1 therapies, which work by stopping a tumour’s ability to evade the body’s defences.
 AstraZeneca has forecast it could sell $6.5 billion a year.
+(Reporting by Ben Hirschler; Editing by Keith Weir)